Milkshiift/YouTubeTLDR/README.md

 4. Click "Advanced Settings" and enter your API key
 5. Paste a YouTube URL and click "Summarize"

-You can change the IP and port with TLDR_IP and TLDR_PORT environment variables
+You can change the IP and port with `TLDR_IP` and `TLDR_PORT` environment variables.
+The amount of workers can be changed with `TLDR_WORKERS`, set it to the amount of concurrent users you expect.

 ## 🔨 Building from Source